karpathy/llm.c/README.md

 val loss 4.107781
 generating:
 ---
-Come palm thy back, yet, thou
+Come Running Away,
-Colonius: or in good Faith
+Greater conquer
-Of thine faith shall we see thee.
-Presbyterian:
+With the Imperial blood
-I will not have treason
+the heaviest host of the gods
-With thy carriage under command; Aggravated,
+into this wondrous world beyond.
-Farewell:
+I will not back thee, for how sweet after birth Netflix against repounder, will not flourish against the earlocks of
-You are the cheap; the harbinger, in your
+Allay
 ---
 ```

-I noticed that slightly different platforms (e.g. MacOS / Linux) will (sadly) give very slightly different results, so potentially don't expect an exact match to the above.
+I like how Netflix comes up, it's clear that the shadow of the training past is still lurking in the model.
+I did not attempt to tune the finetuning hyperparameters so it's quite likely this can be improved quite a bit.
+I also noticed that slightly different platforms (e.g. MacOS / Linux) will (sadly) give very slightly different results, so perhaps don't expect to get the exact numbers or generation above.
 Also note that if you are seeing token ids instead of text in the generation, it might be because your code is out of date, as Tokenizer decoding was added April 14, 2024. `git pull` the updates, and then re-run `python train_gpt2.py`, which will now also save the tokenizer, which C can read and then use to print text instead of token ids.

 ## test